dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 Chaos](/posts/2017-09-14-awareness-precipitates-from-order-out-of-chaos.html),
 these

-programmatic chaotic systems like genetics or social physics, is briefly described .
+Programmatic chaotic systems like genetics or social physics, is briefly described .
 These "signatures" are key to pattern recognition of toxic social or financial behavior, when any specific pattern itself would be uselessly singular if effable.
 Effective actors will